 Location: 3074D EB I

-Tracy's interests include Chemistry, physics, and toxicology of colloidal magnetic and metallic nanoparticles, and their applications in composite materials, devices, spintronics, biology and medicine.
+Tracy's interests include the synthesis, characterization, and self-assembly of colloidal magnetic, metallic, and semiconductor nanoparticles, and their applications in composite materials, medicine, and catalysis.

 - Ph.D.
 Physical Chemistry MIT, 2005

 - B.S.
 Chemistry University of California, Santa Barbara, 2000